masini/gwtcon2016/slides/gwt-2-8.md

 Having worked now a lot with GWT 2.8 now we can say that having the same Java version client/server is again a plus, we had to survive a lot with Java 8 server-side and Java 6/7 on the client.

-We don't use lambda a lot because thanks to UI Binder events are managed by instance methods.
+We don't use lambda a lot because events are managed by instance methods annotated with UIHandler

 We also have an opinion of what must be improved: